aapatna0505-afk/ACXIOM-CRM/README.md

 Current Staff Roster: Displays a table including Name, Email, Phone, Position, and Actions.

-Example Employee: Harsh Kumar Rai in the Technical position, with email harshrai24685@gmail.com and phone 07651938516.
+Example Employee: Abhishek Anand in the Technical position, with email aapatna0505@gmail.com and phone 7563975655.

 📊 Reports & Analytics